Athletics in Jamaica: 2013–2019

-Shelly-Ann Fraser-Pryce added two more gold medals to her World Championship haul winning a third World gold in the women’s 100m and also winning the Women’s 4x100m relay along with Veronica Campbell-Brown, Natasha Morrison, Elaine Thompson, Sherone Simpson* and Kerron Stewart*.
-Jamaica also won a surprise gold in the Women’s 100m Hurdles through Danielle Williams and gold in the Women’s 4x400m Relay (Christine Day, Shericka Jackson, Stephenie Ann McPherson, Novlene Williams-Mills, Anastasia Le-Roy* and Chrisann Gordon*) inflicting the USA’s first World Championship defeat in the event in 10 years.
-In the Women’s 200m, Elaine Thompson won silver in her first ever major championships with a 21.66 PB and the multiple World and Olympic gold medallist Veronica Campbell-Brown took bronze.
-In the Men’s 110m hurdles Olympic bronze medallist Hansle Parchment won silver, and in the Men’s Shot Put Commonwealth champion O'Dayne Richards won bronze in a new Jamaican Record 21.69m to win Jamaica’s first global medal in the event.
-In the Women’s 400m Jackson won bronze.
-Jamaica’s 7 golds, 2 silvers and 3 bronzes earned them second on the medal table behind Kenya (notably above the traditionally dominant USA), and it was Jamaica’s best ever World Championship performance since 2009.
+Shelly-Ann Fraser-Pryce added two more gold medals to her World Championship haul winning a third World gold in the women's 100m and also winning the Women's 4 × 100 m relay along with Veronica Campbell-Brown, Natasha Morrison, Elaine Thompson, Sherone Simpson* and Kerron Stewart*.
+Jamaica also won a surprise gold in the Women's 100m Hurdles through Danielle Williams and gold in the Women's 4 × 400 m Relay (Christine Day, Shericka Jackson, Stephenie Ann McPherson, Novlene Williams-Mills, Anastasia Le-Roy* and Chrisann Gordon*) inflicting the USA's first World Championship defeat in the event in 10 years.
+In the Women's 200m, Elaine Thompson won silver in her first ever major championships with a 21.66 PB and the multiple World and Olympic gold medallist Veronica Campbell-Brown took bronze.
+In the Men's 110m hurdles Olympic bronze medallist Hansle Parchment won silver, and in the Men's Shot Put Commonwealth champion O'Dayne Richards won bronze in a new Jamaican Record 21.69m to win Jamaica's first global medal in the event.
+In the Women's 400m Jackson won bronze.
+Jamaica's 7 golds, 2 silvers and 3 bronzes earned them second on the medal table behind Kenya (notably above the traditionally dominant USA), and it was Jamaica's best ever World Championship performance since 2009.

-At the 2016 World Indoor Championships in Portland, USA, Jamaica won gold in the Men’s 60m Hurdles with Omar McLeod.
-Former 100m World Record holder Asafa Powell won silver in the Men’s 60m and World 200m silver medallist Elaine Thompson won bronze in the Women’s 60m.
+At the 2016 World Indoor Championships in Portland, USA, Jamaica won gold in the Men's 60m Hurdles with Omar McLeod.
+Former 100m World Record holder Asafa Powell won silver in the Men's 60m and World 200m silver medallist Elaine Thompson won bronze in the Women's 60m.
 Jamaica were 4th on the medal table.

 At the Rio 2016 Olympics, the incredible Usain Bolt cemented his legacy by becoming the first athlete ever to do the sprint double in three consecutive Olympics.
-He was also part of the gold-medal winning Men’s 4x100m Relay team along with Asafa Powell, Yohan Blake, Nickel Ashmeade, Jevaughn Minzie*and Kemar Bailey-Cole*.
-This would be Bolt’s last ever Olympics and his eight Olympic Gold Medals make him Jamaica’s most successful ever Olympic athlete and second only to Carl Lewis as the most successful Olympic track and field athlete ever.
-His six individual Olympic sprint golds, mark him as the greatest sprinter of all-time.
+He was also part of the gold medal-winning Men's 4 × 100 m Relay team along with Asafa Powell, Yohan Blake, Nickel Ashmeade, Jevaughn Minzie*and Kemar Bailey-Cole*.
+This would be Bolt's last ever Olympics and his eight Olympic Gold Medals make him Jamaica's most successful ever Olympic athlete and second only to Carl Lewis as the most successful Olympic track and field athlete ever.
+His six individual Olympic sprint golds, mark him as the greatest sprinter of all time.